NixTS/stock-trading-journal/README.md

 ### **Fulfillment**

-The terminal-based app is controlled with direct keyboard input with input validation, no incorrect data can be put in.
+The terminal-based app is controlled with keyboard input with input validation, no incorrect data can be put in.
 > As a first time User, I want to easily navigate my Stock Trading Journal.
 > As a first time User, I want to learn the interface very quick.